fedor-goncharov/wrt-project/ray-sampling/classical/ray_grid/README.md

 	     -g --npixels  integer      Number of pixels per dimension.
 	     -z --nslices  integer      Number of slices in z-direction.
 	     -r --radius   float        Radius of the support in cm in a slice.
-	     -i --input    filename     Path to file with test-functiom data.
+	     -i --input    filename     Path to file with test-function data.
 	     -o --output   filename     Path to output file.
 	     -n --nthreads integer      Number of OpenMP threads for parallelization.
 	     -v --verbose  no_arg       Show extra information during computations.